 These typical plans tell us they look a bit like forts and have thick walls, a square plan, and a single entrance only wide enough for laden camels to pass.
 Architecture is absent, presumably because it hadn’t been invented yet, but there wouldn’t have been much need for it even if it had been.

 The walls are thick for durability as well as to withstand attack.
 If caravanserai give the impression of being strong and fortified, it is because they were strong and fortified.
 The Middle Ages everywhere were refreshingly free of semantics.
 We wrongly call the Middle Ages the Dark Ages but that was only in Europe.
-Surrounding countries were relatively outward looking.
+Adjacent countries were relatively enlightened and outward looking.
 The legacy of this attitude persists.
-We erroneously attribute the structural and defensive geometry of the caravanserai plan is a European castle innovation but castles and caravanserai probably share a Roman ancestor.
+We erroneously think the structural and defensive geometry of the caravanserai plan is a European castle innovation but castles and caravanserai probably share a Roman ancestor.

 Deserts aren’t known for their abundance of construction materials and labour so the construction of caravanserai can’t have been simple or fast.
 This is the relatively well-preserved Qasr Kharana in Jordan.

 Materials were locally sourced.
-If rock was available then caravanserai were condtructed of rock and if not, then of mud brick.
-It made good money for someone to have them constructed, particularly given the lucrative income stream of excise duties.
+If rock was available then caravanserai were constructed of rock.
+If not, then of mud brick.
+Whichever, it made good money for someone to have them constructed, particularly given the lucrative income stream of excise duties.
 But at what level were they collected?
 Caravanserai are unlikely to have been privately funded speculative developments.
-History is silent.
+History is silent on this.

 What’s still apparent today is that construction materials were used efficiently.
 The square footprint has rooms around its perimeter, a large open space in the middle for animals, and intermediate spaces where owners could offload their goods and keep an eye on them.
 Structurally, the perimeter walls are strengthened by the walls separating the rooms.
 If the goal was simply to use a minimum amount of construction material to enclose a maximum area then we would expect to see more circular or octagonal plans than we do.
-The square plan is a beneficial trade-off between construction efficiency and maximising the number of money-earning rooms.
-Supporting this theory, larger caravanserai had an additional level of rooms rather than quadruple the area of parking.
+The square plan is a beneficial trade-off between construction efficiency and maximising volume (i.e. the number of money-earning rooms).
+In support of this generalisation, the larger caravanserai had an additional level of rooms rather than quadruple the area of parking.
 The point of that space was that it had secure boundaries and the only rationalisation possible was for those boundaries.
 Resting camels don’t naturally form orderly rows and it was probably not worth the lost rest time to coerce them to do so for the sake of some marginal space advantage.
-The space had no layout and in busy times simply became more densely packed, as happens today with people and elevators.
+The space had no layout and in busy times simply became more densely packed, as happens today with people in elevators and airports.

 Desert climates typically have large diurnal temperature ranges.
 In the tenth century, it was Bagdhad that was the hub of the intellectual and commercial world but here’s the climatic data for Basra a bit south.
 There’s an almost constant diurnal spread of 20°C but the thermal mass of thick walls will work to lessen it.

 It may be coincidence but both these next examples have their entrances facing south.
 Now, Persian villa orientation and planning acknowledged seasonal changes in the incident angle of sunlight with some rooms optimized for summer and others winter but it’s difficult to imagine well-lit rooms attracting a premium in caravanserai.
-If caravanserai entrances are indeed characteristically on the south side, then I’m guessing it’s because the side having the first and last light facilitated late arrivals and early departures.
+If caravanserai entrances are indeed characteristically on the south side, then I’m guessing it’s because the side having the first and last light made for safer early departures and late arrivals.